GuillaumeKESTEMAN/Tilleuls_Rewards/README.md

 ### Project Stop :
 - Terminate the command `make start`
-- If you didn't use the make command, you must terminate with `docker-compose down`
+- If you didn't use the make command, you must terminate with `docker-compose stop`

 ### Project Tests :
 - Launch the project
 - To launch all tests use : `make tests`
 - To launch security tests use : `make tests-security`
 - To launch api tests use : `make tests-api`
+- To launch command tests use : `make tests-command`

 ### Mercure :
 To use Mercure in the admin you must have a JWT stored in ./admin/.env like this : `REACT_APP_MERCURE_JWT=YOUR_JWT`